johnathanvman/F6/index.md

 						}else{
 						Entrys.push("I gently push SUB's back against the wall.
 She lifts her leg, revealing her wet lips.
 I fuck her against the wall until she cries out in pleasure!","Without a word, I bend SUB over the table and start pounding her from behind!
 She cries for more before we both finish together against the wooden furniture.")
 						}
+						//---long
+						Entrys.push(
+							choose(["I pull SUB onto the plush bed","I pull SUB onto the couch","I take SUB to the bed.
+Straddling her, I lift her chin","I lift SUB onto the table.
+I join her","I rest on the couch, and SUB joins.
+I look up at her","I fall back onto the bed, and SUB straddles me.
+I look at her","I playfully push SUB onto the bed.
+She sits up, and pulls me on top of her.
+I gaze down at her","I grab SUB by the hips and lift her onto the table.
+It creaks as I get on too.
+I straddle her","I grab SUB by the hips and throw her onto the bed.
+I straddle her"])+ choose([
+								choose([" and ask if I should stop."," and ask if she wants to stop."," and ask if she's scared."," and tell her we can stop if she wants."])+ choose([" She tells me to shush and stick it in already."," She blushes, and shakes her head."," She eagerly shakes her head."," She shakes her head before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly shaking her head."," She blushes and pulls me into a kiss."])
+							,
+								choose([" and ask if we can have some fun."," and ask if she's ready for some fun."," and ask if we can have some fun."])+ choose([" She tells me to shush and stick it in already."," She blushes, and pulls me into a kiss."," She eagerly nods."," She nods before giving me a kiss."," She responds with a kiss."," She pauses for a moment before pulling me into a kiss."," She blushes as she asks what I want to do."," She blushes and pulls me into a kiss."," She blushes and asks what I have in mind."])
+							//neck nibble
+							])+
+							choose([
+								choose([" I frot against her until she sticks the tip in.
+I start off gentle,"," I frot against her until she's wet,"," I frot against her until she spreads her lips,"])+ choose([choose([" then thrust inside."," then plunge inside."," then give it to her."]), choose([" but she winces when I thrust into her."," but she grimaces once I'm in."])+ choose([""," I pull back and see blood along my shaft."," I look between us and see smears of blood."])+ choose([" When I start to rise, she grabs my hips.
+She pleads for me not to stop yet."," She grabs my hips when I start to rise, and asks me for another go."])+ choose([" I have her set the pace this time.
+Her back arches as she pulls my hips towards her."," I move slower this time as she grips my shoulders."," I try moving slower the second time, but she roughly pulls my hips to hers."])+ choose([" She lets out a sigh when my full length is finally inside her."," She looks down when my full length is finally inside her."," She's breathing heavy by the time my full length is inside her."])
+								])+
+								choose([" With a grin, she "," She guides my hand to her "+DescWord(unit(s[2]),"breasts",90)+"breast, and "," She caresses my face, and "," She gives me a grin, and "," She looks around before getting closer and "," She smiles as she "," She stifles a giggle, and "])+ choose(["tells me to fuck her properly.","tells me to be rough.","tells me she's ready for more.","says that I just took her first time.","confesses its her first time.","blurts out that she's a virgin."])
+								,
+							" Our tongues meet as she guides my member into her. "," She arches her back as I slowly slide into her. "," She spreads her legs and I gently slide into her. "," She spreads herself with both hands and I slide inside her. "," I caress one of her "+DescWord(unit(s[2]),"breasts",90)+"breasts as she guides me into her."])+ choose([" She moans as I start thrusting"," She hugs me close when I start thrusting"," She gasps as I start thrusting"," She starts to move her hips, taking my full length each time"])+
+							//choose([",])//BOOKMARK

+							choose([
+								".
+The furnature creaks loudly, threatening to give.
+Luckily it holds until we finish.", ".
+The furnature wobbles under us the whole time.
+After finishing, we roll and accidentally fall to the floor.", ".
+The furnature squeaks almost as loudly as she does.
+They both go silent after we finish.", ".
+Her legs wrap around me as we finish.",
+								".
+Her legs lock around me as we finish.",
+								", and soon we both cum.",
+								", and soon she's a quivering mess.
+I feel her tighten around me as I cum!", choose([".
+We keep humping until I lose control and cum first. ",".
+With her lips to my ear, she whispers me she loves me.
+Her words send me over the edge. "])+choose(["I slip a hand between us, and rub her clit until she arches her back in pleasure.","My thrusting doesn't stop until she finishes as well.","Soon she gasps and"+choose([" tightens like a vice "," tightens "," squeezes me "])+"as she finally finishes."," A moment later, she stops pumping her hips and braces against me.
+Her leg starts to quiver as she finishes."]), choose([".
+My lips brush against her ear while I whisper that I love her.
+She moans as my words send her over the edge! ",".
+She suddenly gasps and "+choose([" tightens like a vice "," tightens "," squeezes me "])+" as she climaxes. "])+choose(["I keep thrusting until I cum inside.","She keeps moving her hips until I start filling her.","She pulls away and moves her lips down to start sucking me, determined to finish the job."+choose([" She shoves me down her throat as I start cumming."," When I finish, she swallows every drop."])])
+							])
+						)
+						//---
 					}
 				}
 			}else{//FAIL